Zambia - Data Protection Overview

 - a systematic monitoring of a publicly accessible area on a large scale.

-The Data Protection Act requires the appointment of a data protection officer to be by a data controller and data processor.
-However, the appointment is subject to the guidelines of appointment issued by the Office.
+The Data Protection Act requires the appointment of a data protection officer to be by a data controller and data processor (Section 48(1) of the Data Protection Act).
+However, the appointment is subject to the guidelines of appointment issued by the Office (Section 48(2) of the Data Protection Act).

 The Data Protection Act contains a general requirement for a personal data breach to be notified by the controller to the Office, and the affected data subjects.
 The Data Protection Act stipulates that the Office must be notified within 24 hours of any security breach affecting personal data processed.
 It also provides that the data subject should be notified as soon as practicable.
 The Data Protection Act places an obligation on a data processor to notify the data controller, as soon as practicable of any security breach affecting personal data processed on behalf of the data controller.